PSYCHOL 7134 - Health Psychology

 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning Outcomes1.
-Demonstrate understanding of the biological, behavioural, cognitive and social determinants of health, the risk factors for health-compromising behaviours and strategies for their modification, across the age range from childhood to old age.
+Demonstrate understanding of the biological, behavioural, cognitive and social determinants of health, and risk factors for health-

-3. Demonstrate advanced knowledge of individual, group and community-based approaches to the management and prevention of major identifiable health concerns and problems (both acute and chronic conditions).
+2. Demonstrate advanced knowledge of individual, group and community-based approaches to the prevention and management of major

 University Graduate Attributes